 While all the rest of Skiathos is not fond of nudism, the three sandy beaches that form Banana beach are very popular among naturists and non-naturists.
 Banana beach is an organized N.C.G (Nudist Club Greece) beach that is not difficult to access.

-Myrtiotissa is the most well-known naturist beach of Corfu.
+Myrtiotissa is the most well-known naturist beach in Corfu.
 It is a long stretch of sand right next to Glyfada beach and the road to go is quite rough.

 The only official naturist beach on Rhodes is 3 km to the south of Faliraki village.
 You have to pass through rough roads to go there.
 The beach is 100% nude and is visited by people with their families with young children.
 Most visitors are German, Austrian and British.

 Crete beaches are very popular in summer and only a few of them are suitable for nudism.
 Palaiochora, 75km from Chania town, is very quiet.
-There is sand on some areas and pebbles on others.
+There is sand in some areas and pebbles on others.
 However, in high seasons, there aren't many nudists.
 Filaki beach, to the south coast of Crete, is the most-naturist friendly beach of the island and relatively easy to access.
-Another naturist beach is Plakias beach, a long bay in front of Plakias village, 40 km to the south of Rethymno.
-The close by Damnoni and Mikro Ammoudi beaches also offer enough places to get naked.
+Another naturist beach is Plakias beach, an extensive bay in front of Plakias village, 40 km to the south of Rethymno.
+The close-by Damnoni and Mikro Ammoudi beaches also offer enough places to get naked.

 Paradise beach, approximately 25km from Thassos town, is easily accessible by car.
 Naturists usually go to the left side of the beach, which is generally quiet and remote in the morning.